 Once they reach the top of the 4′ posts, use cloth strips, string or twine from the top supports to continue to keep the plants going up.
 I use 7′ – 6′ steel posts, so this puts the tops of my tomatoes at 5′ to 6′.
 This is about all the higher I care to reach when gathering large quantities of fruit.

 You can prune tops if needed to keep the tomatoes on the trellis, or train them sideways if you like.
-Most tomato varieties do not outgrow the trellis here in Wisconsin.
+Most tomato varieties do not outgrow this tomato trellis system here in Wisconsin.

-The video below shows off my trellis system.
+The video below shows off my hardwood stake + metal stake (post) trellis system.
 See if you can spot Miss Kitty. 🙂

 Tomato Trellis Ideas #2 and #3 – Cattle Panels and String Trellises